NOC-OI/python-novice-esces/_episodes/06-files.md

 > ## Different types of division
 >
 > You might have noticed that we calculated the number of years when reshaping the data, rather
-> than using 10 for each decade.
+> than using 10 years for each decade.
 This was useful here because the file containing data from the 2010s
 > only has data from 6 years, but each one of these years did contain data for every month.
 If any year had missing data
 > from any month, we would have needed to have done some additional preprocessing.
 >